apache/arrow-site/_posts/2022-03-16-datafusion-contrib.md

   - Command to write query results to file
   - Multiple SQL editor tabs
 - Expose more information from `ExecutionContext`
-- A new help tab that provides information on functions
+- A help tab that provides information on functions
 - Query custom `TableProvider`s such as [DeltaTable](https://github.com/delta-io/delta-rs) or [BigTable](https://github.com/datafusion-contrib/datafusion-bigtable)

 ## DataFusion-Java